 Sweet potato toast is rich in vitamin A and beta-carotene.
 Sweet potatoes are also low-glycemic.
 This means that this starchy vegetable gradually increases our blood sugar levels allowing our blood sugar to stay stable and not spike, so we don’t experience a sugar crash.

 Sweet potatoes are also extremely rich in vitamin C, which is a crucial vitamin that aids in digestion, immunity support, blood cell formation, and bone and tooth health.
 It also helps to produce collagen, making our skin glow from the inside out.
-It’s even been linked to protecting our body against harmful cancer causing toxins.
+It’s even been linked to protecting our body against toxins.
 Talk about powerful healing properties!

 Magnesium is a vital mineral which helps us relax and reduces stress levels.
 Sweet potatoes are rich in magnesium.
 Approximately 80 percent of the population in North America are deficient in this important mineral.
 Magnesium is essential for our body and immune system to function properly.